 Tesla owner demographics: average income of a Tesla owner

-The average household income of a Tesla Model S owner is a little higher, at $153,313.
+The average household income of a Tesla Model S owner is a little higher, at $153,313 per year.

 There are other online sources of Tesla owner demographics including this one at market research company Quantcast that reports owners have income over $100K.
 There’s also this survey from Teslarati that puts Model X and Model S owner income significantly higher.